MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Add-SPDatabaseToAvailabilityGroup.md

 ```

 ### -DatabaseName
-The name of the database to be removed from the availability group.
+The name of the database to be added to the availability group.

-NOTE: This parameter should not be used in conjunction with the ProcessAllDatabases parameter.
+**Note:** This parameter should not be used in conjunction with the **ProcessAllDatabases** parameter.

 ```yaml
 Type: String